 A teacher must apply to the TechForGood programme on behalf of the girls in their class.
 If successful, the teacher can decide which girl or girls will receive a laptop, perhaps by running a competition within the class (that will be entirely up to the teacher).
 Once you (teacher) let us know the name and address of each of the successful girls, we will send a laptop directly to her at home.

-The closing date for applications is midnight on 17 September 2021.
 Please complete the following to apply: